 - Design a budget for saving and spending (this is a must for everybody really).
 Don’t just spend what comes in.
-Many professionals recommend a 4 percent spending rate of your savings, which (accounting for interest and inflation) should last for 30 years.
+Once retired, many professionals recommend a 4 percent spending rate of your retirement savings, which (accounting for interest and inflation) should last for 30 years.

 - Think twice before leaving the workforce.
 Make sure you are ready because it will be harder to get a job once you’ve left it.
 Be sure you know what benefits will follow you into retirement.
 Medical?
 Pension?
 Be careful if you are offered a buyout, which often happens to enable companies to replace older, higher salaried employees with younger less expensive junior employees.

 - Optimize your tax strategies, such as using appreciated stock or mutual funds to make charitable contributions of $1,000 or more.
 The tax-exempt charity won’t pay tax on your stock profit, and your donation will be tax-deductible.
 Consult a tax expert for other ideas.